introduction to offshore wind

 "The UK Renewables Academy provided a wide-ranging and interesting look at the renewables industry, and attracted speakers with a high level of expertise in their fields who were passionate about their subjects and happy to share their knowledge.
 That coupled with the rare opportunity to see yards and offshore windfarms in action up-close on the practical visit made it a highly valuable and worthwhile course.”
 Allianz

-This is the first course in the UK which is specifically targeted at educating industry professionals involved in renewable energy about offshore wind and hydrogen.
+This is the first course in the UK which is specifically targeted at educating energy industry professionals involved in renewable energy about offshore wind and hydrogen.

 The course has been specifically designed and developed alongside leading industry professionals.
-Throughout each session depending on the topic, participants shall get an introductory level understanding to every area of the sector.
-The course is also applicable to those who are experienced in one particular area and want to have a better understanding of the wider industry.
+Throughout each session depending on the topic, participants shall get an introductory level and/or a technical understanding to every area of the sector.
+The course is therefore also applicable to participants who are experienced in one particular area and want to have a better understanding of the wider industry.